Bombay

 |

-Reverse I: Reverse I matches with obverse A inasmuch
+Reverse I: Reverse I matches with obverse A

-issue.
-The chronological detail is RY ahd
+chronological detail is RY ahd or 1;

-or 1; the mint name is munbai and even the small differentiating mark of a
+the mint name is munbai and even the small

-flower is faithfully reproduced in the aeen
+differentiating mark of a flower is faithfully reproduced in the aeen of julus.
+This

-group of dots in reverse Ia
+flower then becomes a group of dots in reverse Ia

 Reverse II: The most noteworthy feature of this

-design is the word julus and the way
+design is the word julūs and the

-in which the flow of execution between the jim,
+way in which the flow of execution between the jim, laam and waav characters has been

-laam and waav characters has been affected.
-In fact this remains a point
+affected.
+In fact this remains a point worthy of note for all the succeeding

-the ‘knot’ of laam and waav has the shape of an almost
+reverse types.
+In this particular case the ‘knot’ of laam and waav has the shape of an almost

 isosceles triangle.
-The differentiating mark in the seen of julus is a
+The differentiating mark in the seen of julūs is a cluster of five or six dots.
+On a couple of coins

-was seen, which is probably an error for 9, with the ‘0’ emerging as the
+‘01’ was seen, which is probably an error for 9, with the ‘0’ emerging as the

 misconstrued nuqta of noon in sanah, above which the RY is usually placed.
-Extant specimens

 Depending on minor variations, reverse 2 may be further